 Webinar: CAISO: New leadership and the path forward – Wednesday, 9 Dec 2020 at 11am PT

-This one-hour webinar will take place on 9 December 2020 at 11am.
+This one-hour webinar took place on 9 December 2020 at 11am.

-In this webinar, Elliot Mainzer, the new President and CEO of the California Independent System Operator (CAISO), and members of his leadership team will share their perspectives on a number of key energy issues in California.
+In this webinar, Elliot Mainzer, the new President and CEO of the California Independent System Operator (CAISO), and members of his leadership team shared their perspectives on a number of key energy issues in California.

 - The ISO’s perspective on the events of August 14-15, including lessons learned and resulting actions related to the ISO’s markets and grid operations.